raphaelvallat/pingouin/docs/faq.rst

       <div id="collapse_donate" class="panel-collapse collapse">
         <div class="panel-body">

-There are many ways to contribute to Pingouin, even if you are not a programmer, for example, reporting bugs or results that are inconsistent with other statistical softwares, improving the documentation and examples, or, even `buying the developpers a coffee <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=K2FZVJGCKYPAG&currency_code=USD&source=url>`_!
+There are many ways to contribute to Pingouin, even if you are not a programmer, for example, reporting bugs or results that are inconsistent with other statistical softwares, improving the documentation and examples, or, even `buying the developers a coffee <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=K2FZVJGCKYPAG&currency_code=USD&source=url>`_!

 .. ----------------------------- CITING PINGOUIN -----------------------------
 .. raw:: html